Self-calibrating optical galaxy cluster selection bias using cluster, galaxy, and shear cross-correlations: Mock Galaxy and Cluster Catalogues

 In principle, one could apply the \redmapper algorithm to a mock galaxy catalogue; for example, it has been applied to the Buzzard simulations \citep{DeRose19} and the CosmoDC2 simulation \citep{Kovacs22}.
 However, such a calculation is expensive and requires us to simulate accurate galaxy colours.
 Therefore, in this work, we simulate the \redmapper catalogue using a simplified counts-in-cylinders approach introduced by \cite{Costanzi19projection} and \cite{Sunayama20}.

-In the first step of our mock \redmapper algorithm, we simulate the `parent population' of \redmapper member galaxies --- galaxies with colours consistent with the \redmapper red sequence and have the potential to be identified as cluster members.
-This step is similar to the initial colour--magnitude selection of the \redmapper algorithm.
-These galaxies can contribute to cluster members if they are within the cylinder along the line of sight of a massive halo.
+In the first step of our mock \redmapper algorithm, we simulate the `parent population' of \redmapper member galaxies --- galaxies with colours consistent with the \redmapper clusters' red sequence and have the potential to be identified as cluster members.
+This step is similar to the initial colour and magnitude selection of the \redmapper algorithm.
+These galaxies can contribute to cluster members if they are near the line of sight of a massive halo.

-For this parent population, we adopt the HOD parameterisation in \cite{Sunayama20}.
-For central galaxies, we use a step function at $M_\mathrm{min} = 10^{12}\hiMsun$.
+We adopt the HOD parameterisation in \cite{Sunayama20} for this parent population.
+We assign a central to each halo above $M_\mathrm{min} = 10^{12}\hiMsun$.
 For satellite galaxies, we assume

 and we list the fiducial values in Table~\ref{fig:HOD_redmapper}.
 We emphasise that the HOD model for the \redmapper parent population is different from that of the \redmagic galaxies introduced earlier.
-Although \redmagic galaxies and \redmapper member galaxies are both red, they have different colour selection criteria and thus different HODs.
+Although \redmagic galaxies and \redmapper member galaxies are both red, they have different colour and magnitude selection criteria and thus different HODs.

 In the second step, we mimic the \redmapper cluster finding procedure by counting galaxies within a cylinder along the line of sight.
 We use a cylinder depth of $\pm 30 \hiMpc$ (comoving distance along the line of sight).
 In \cite{Wu22}, we have shown that this projection depth well describes the projection effects and selection bias of \redmapper in the Buzzard simulations.